ManuGithubSteam/Surface3ProArch/README.md

 `systemctl enable gdm.service`

 Gnome will start in a wayland session first.
 Make sure you use Xorg for best experience.

+## Reenable Secure Boot

+### Install systemd Boot
+Make sure /boot/efi/ is mounted (EFI Folder inside)

+`bootctl --path=/boot/efi install`

+Install the signed gummiboot loader.

+`yaourt -S preloader-signed`

+Then copy it to the right places.

+`cp /usr/share/preloader-signed/{PreLoader,HashTool}.efi esp/EFI/systemd`
+Now copy over the boot loader binary and rename it to loader.efi; for systemd-boot use:

+`cp esp/EFI/systemd/systemd-bootx64.efi esp/EFI/systemd/loader.efi`
+Finally, create a new NVRAM entry to boot PreLoader.efi:

+`efibootmgr --disk /dev/sdX --part Y --create --label "PreLoader" --loader /EFI/systemd/PreLoader.efi` Replace X with the drive letter and replace Y with the partition number of the EFI System Partition.

+This entry should be added to the list as the first to boot; check with the efibootmgr command and adjust the boot-order if necessary.

+#### Fallback
+If there are problems booting the custom NVRAM entry, copy HashTool.efi and loader.efi to the default loader location booted automatically by UEFI systems:

+`cp /usr/share/preloader-signed/HashTool.efi esp/EFI/Boot`
+`cp esp/EFI/systemd/systemd-bootx64.efi esp/EFI/Boot/loader.efi`
+Copy over PreLoader.efi and rename it:

+`cp /usr/share/preloader-signed/PreLoader.efi esp/EFI/Boot/bootx64.efi`
+For particularly intransigent UEFI implementations, copy PreLoader.efi to the default loader location used by Windows systems:

+`mkdir -p esp/EFI/Microsoft/Boot`
+`cp /usr/share/preloader-signed/PreLoader.efi esp/EFI/Microsoft/Boot/bootmgfw.efi`
+Note: If dual-booting with Windows, backup the original bootmgfw.efi first as replacing it may cause problems with Windows updates.
+As before, copy HashTool.efi and loader.efi to esp/EFI/Microsoft/Boot/.

+When the system starts with Secure Boot enabled, follow the steps above to enroll loader.efi and /vmlinuz-linux (or whichever kernel image is being used).

 ## Optimizations